jayurbain/SearchStreetNames/README.md

 Create the index `intersctions` and define the datatype mappings for the index.

-Highly recommend using a tool like `Postman` to handle complex curl queries.
+Recommend using a tool like `Postman` to handle complex curl queries.

 ```
 curl -XPUT http://localhost:9200/intersections -d